holidaycheck/tech-blog/_posts/2017-10-05-apprenticeship-at-8thlight.md

 [jakes-tictactoe]: http://jakescruggs.blogspot.de/2004/05/my-apprenticeship-may-2004.html

 The actual online process is a two-step process.
 First the applicant gets to know someone from 8th Light and gets a task to solve.
 Normally its Tic Tac Toe.
 The programming language is not fix.
 Later the applicant sends in the code and waits for feedback.
 There will be a code review process going on internally.
 I assume, if the code is not devastating a second call will be set up where the code is being discussed.
 The important thing here is to find out how well an applicant takes feedback.
 8th Light wants to find out the ability to learn and to incorporate feedback into the applicant’s work.
 This will trigger a second round of programming for the applicant, where they apply the learnings and sends back the code again.
+Jim says "We always provide feedback, we figure if you're going to spend some number of hours solving a problem, we need to reciprocate and provide feedback, even if the process stops at that point (it usually doesn't)".
 If all went well the online part is done and the following step is going to be a face to face invitation.
 There are some hurdles and many options for both sides to drop out of the process.
 I assume the people who arrive in the office for the face to face sessions will have invested a considerable amount of time and know why they are doing it all.